 Click on the links for conversions and notes.

-- Pinch of salt, plus extra for the water
+- 1 Pinch fine salt, plus extra for the water

 - 2 eggs

 - Place the flour, mushroom powder, salt and eggs into a blender

 - Using a dough hook, bring together and knead until the dough is smooth

 - Remove, wrap in cling film and refrigerate for half an hour

 - Process through your pasta roller until as thin as possible